exasol/public-knowledgebase/Database-Features/how_to_import_and_activate_slc_cin_exasol.md

 ALTER SYSTEM SET SCRIPT_LANGUAGES='PYTHON3=localzmq+protobuf:///<YOUR_BFS_CERVICE>/<YOUR_BUCKET>/<PATH_INSIDE_THE_BUCKET>/<SLC_PACKAGE_NAME>?lang=python#buckets/<YOUR_BFS_CERVICE>/<YOUR_BUCKET>/<PATH_INSIDE_THE BUCKET>/<SLC_PACKAGE_NAME>/exaudf/exaudfclient';

 --replace the following placeholders with the corresponding values in your system.
---<YOUR_BFS_CERVICE> - bucketfs service where the SLC package resides --<YOUR_BUCKET> - bucket where the SLC package resides --<PATH_INSIDE_THE BUCKET> - path inside the bucket where the SLC resides --<SLC_PACKAGE_NAME> - your SLC package name WITHOUT the extension
+--<YOUR_BFS_SERVICE> - bucketfs service where the SLC package resides --<YOUR_BUCKET> - bucket where the SLC package resides --<PATH_INSIDE_THE BUCKET> - path inside the bucket where the SLC resides --<SLC_PACKAGE_NAME> - your SLC package name WITHOUT the extension